kamimrcht/webpage/index.md

 No job offer at the moment.

 # News
-- Talk at [EAGS](https://eags2024.sciencesconf.org/): Reference-free pangenomics and other large scale indexes (Toulouse, Feb 14-16 2024)
+- Send an abstract to MIGGS (Methods for Interfacing with Graphs of Genomic Sequences )([submissions](https://easychair.org/conferences/?conf=miggs1.) [website](https://miggs.mathnum.inrae.fr/)) and meet other scientists interested in pangenomics and visualization in Lille on September 23.
+Zamin Iqbal and Alexandra Calteau are our confirmed invited speakers.
+- Preprint by Florian Ingels, Igor Martayan and myself: [Constrained enumeration of k-mers from a collection of references with metadata](https://www.biorxiv.org/content/10.1101/2024.05.26.595967v1)
+- Preprint by Khodor Hannoush, Pierre Peterlongo and myself: [Cdbgtricks: strategies to update a compacted de Bruijn graph](https://www.biorxiv.org/content/10.1101/2024.05.24.595676v1)
-- Preprint by Igor Martayan, Bastien Cazaux, Antoine Limasset and myself: [Conway-Bromage-Lyndon (CBL): an exact, dynamic representation of k-mer sets](https://www.biorxiv.org/content/10.1101/2024.01.29.577700v1.abstract).
+- Accepted to ISMB: by Igor Martayan, Bastien Cazaux, Antoine Limasset and myself: [Conway-Bromage-Lyndon (CBL): an exact, dynamic representation of k-mer sets](https://www.biorxiv.org/content/10.1101/2024.01.29.577700v1.abstract).
 It describes a dynamic k-mer set equipped with set operations and its implementation.
-- Preprint by Haoliang Xue and collaborators: [KaMRaT: a C++ toolkit for k-mer count matrix dimension reduction](https://www.biorxiv.org/content/10.1101/2024.01.15.575511v1.abstract).
-Kamrat is a toolkit for processing large k-mer count tables extracted from high throughput sequencing data.
-- talk at [SMPGD](https://www.smpgd.fr/) (Paris, Feb 1st 2024)
+- New preprint on application cases using REINDEER: [Exploring a large cancer cell line RNA-sequencing dataset with k-mers](https://www.biorxiv.org/content/10.1101/2024.02.27.581927v1.abstract)

 # Blog posts / short articles